Swollen belly & stress: when anxiety joins our digestion

 Bloating and disturbed digestion

-- Abdominal pain mild or acute.
+• Abdominal pain mild or severe.

-- Excessive intestinal gas, due to increased fermentation of food.
+• Excess intestinal gas, due to increased fermentation of food.

-- Feeling of fullness, even after a light meal.
+• Sensation of fullness, even after a light meal.

-Feeling of heaviness and abdominal discomfort
+Sensation of heaviness and abdominal discomfort

-Digestive stress slows down transit, causing a feeling of heaviness that can last for several hours after a meal.
+Digestive stress slows down transit, causing a feeling of heaviness that can last several hours after a meal.

-Does stress really cause bloating?
+Does stress really cause the belly to bloat?

 III.
-Different types of bloated bellies
+Different types of bloated stomachs

-Swollen belly due to anxiety
+Bloated stomach due to anxiety

 Anxiety, which is an intense form of stress, can amplify digestive disorders.
 An anxious person will tend to:

-- Swallowing excess air (aerophagia), causing bloating.
+• Swallowing excess air (aerophagia), causing bloating.

-- Feel abdominal cramps and intestinal spasms.
+• Feeling abdominal cramps and intestinal spasms.

 Swollen and hard belly

-Swollen belly in men
+Bloated belly in men

-Swollen belly in women
+Bloated belly in women

 The impact of stress and anxiety on digestion